 Author: Archbishop Averky (Taushev)

 Archbishop Averky's commentaries on the New Testament have become standard textbooks in Holy Trinity Orthodox Seminary and have been published in Russia to widespread acclaim.
-They are an indispensable addition to the library of every student of the New Testament.
+This present volume is the first translation of these texts into English. it is an indispensable addition to the library of every student of the New Testament.